Rexeh/joystick-diagrams/docs/output_plugin_api.md

         return True
 ```

-The plugin is automatically discovered and appears in Settings > Output Plugins.
+The plugin is automatically discovered and appears in **Settings > Output Plugins**.

 ## ExportResult